Open Monday to Thursday - 9am to 1pm and 2pm to 5pm

 Staff at the Jersey Archive can also assist with legal enquiries and property research for the construction professional.
 We also offer talks and tours and education services.

-Our Archive regulations are available for you to study before you visit.
+Our Archive regulations and Freedom of Information guidance are available for you to study before you visit.

 Jersey Archive, as the official repository for the Island documentary heritage, can offer guidance, information and documents that relate to all aspects of the Island’s History.
 Our information leaflets give details of the documents and collections that researchers and family historians might find particularly useful: